How Ego Helps and Hinders You

 How often have we heard it: you have to get rid of your ego!
 Leave it at the door!
 But is that actually true?
 Or can you use ego as a tool to give substance to your inspiration and talents, or even unconditional love and universal consciousness?

-If there were to be a God, why would humans have been born with or develop an ego even at a very early age?
-Even some babies in the cradle sometimes show more ego than others even though ego seem to be more absent than in adults.
-For example, about what they do or don't want.
+If there was a God, why would humans be born with or develop an ego even at a very early age?
+Some babies in the cradle show more ego than others even though ego seems to be less prevalent than in adults.
+For example, when it comes to what they do or don't want.
 One of the functions of our ego is to set boundaries.

-In a world where egos don't exist, the argument that you have to get rid of your ego would be useful.
-But we live on Earth with an ever-increasing ego density.
+In a world whithout egos, the argument that you have to get rid of your ego would be useful.
+But we live on Earth where there is an ever-increasing ego density.
 Just look around you.
 A young university student recently told me during a coaching session that performing better than others and quickly building a strong curriculum are of the utmost importance, even if it comes at the expense of others or your health.
 Even in politics, one's own curriculum seems to have become more important than serving the common interest.
 Welcome to the world of ego.

 To avoid being drowned in the ego games or the ego violence of others or ego systems, it's actually beneficial to develop a measured ego.

-In some non-dualistic movements, however, you have to get rid of your ego.
+In some non-dualistic movements, however, you are compelled to get rid of your ego.
 Bloody dangerous, I'd say.
-The founder of Voice Dialogue, Hal Stone, once told me during a training with him and his wife Sidra at their home in California: "Martin, you can go to any ashram in India you like, as long as you bring your inner protector with you.
-That way, you can go when it doesn't feel right anymore."
+The founder of Voice Dialogue, Hal Stone, once told me during a training with him and his wife Sidra at their home in California: "Martin, you can go to any Ashram in India you want to, as long as you bring your inner protector with you.
+That way, you can leave it doesn't feel right anymore."

-Moreover, over the past 35 years, I've observed a strong spiritual ego in several gurus from both the East and West of the world.
-For example, at a 10-day Silent Retreat abroad, where the gurus literally positioned themselves on a decorated King and Queen throne above the participants.
+Moreover, over the past 35 years, I've observed a strong spiritual ego in several gurus from both the East and West.
+For example, at a 10-day Silent Retreat abroad, where the gurus literally positioned themselves on decorated King and Queen throne above the participants.
 This, despite the fact that there weren't that many participants.
 Equal?
 Spirit and universal consciousness don't know a hierarchy, do they?

 When a band started playing outside the retreat location, the silence was somewhat disturbed.
-The teachers' fierce looks and charged remarks betrayed the presence of a powerful "judgmental force" who suddenly appeared like a devil out of a box.
-That didn’t look really judgment-free?
+The teachers' angry looks and charged remarks betrayed the presence of a powerful "judgmental force" that suddenly appeared like a Jack in the Boxx.
+That didn’t look really judgment-free, did it?

 So pay attention, especially to those who think or say they've transcended their ego.
 It could very well be different.